Jerry-Ma/PostCalib/docs/postcalib/tutorial.rst

 Example
 ^^^^^^^

-For a walk-through of a real world example, check:
+For a walk-through of a real-world example, check:

 .. toctree::
     :maxdepth: 1